MicrosoftDocs/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getproductinfo.md

 Subsequent releases of Windows will map the product types it supports to the set of product types supported by each supported previous release of Windows, back to version 6.0.0.0.
 Therefore, an application that does an equality test for any of these values will continue to work on future releases, even when new product types are added.

 PRODUCT_*_SERVER_CORE values are not returned in Windows Server 2012, and later.
 For  example, the base server edition, Server Datacenter, is used to build the two different installation options: "full server" and "core server".
 With Windows Server 2012,  <b>GetProductInfo</b> will return PRODUCT_DATACENTER regardless of the option used during product installation.
-As noted above, for Server Core installations of Windows Server 2012 and later, use the method [Determining whether Server Core is running](https://msdn.microsoft.com/en-us/library/windows/desktop/hh846315(v=vs.85).aspx).
+As noted above, for Server Core installations of Windows Server 2012 and later, use the method <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/hh846315(v=vs.85).aspx">Determining whether Server Core is running</a>.

 The following table indicates the product types that were introduced in 6.1.0.0, and what they will map to if <b>GetProductInfo</b> is called with version 6.0.0.0 on a 6.1.0.0 system.